-The MCLE Board Rules Subcommittee recommends an amendment to Admission and Practice Rule (APR) 11 that would require each licensed legal professional to complete at least one (1) credit hour of equity, inclusion and the mitigation of bias as Continuing Legal Education per each three year MCLE reporting period.
-Additionally, the MCLE Board Rules Subcommittee recommends a suggested amendment to APR 11(f)(2)(ii) that strikes the words "diagnosable" and "conditions" as qualifiers to credits earned in the category of mental health.
-The Subcommittee's proposal would not increase the total number of ethics hours required, nor prevent legal professionals from earning additional ethics credits on other topics, which would also count toward the 45 total required credits.
+The MCLE Board recommends an amendment to Admission and Practice Rule (APR) 11 that would require each licensed legal professional to complete at least one (1) credit hour of equity, inclusion and the mitigation of bias as Continuing Legal Education per each three year MCLE reporting period.
+The MCLE Board's suggested amendment would not increase the total number of ethics hours required, nor prevent legal professionals from earning additional ethics credits on other topics, which would also count toward the 45 total required credits.

-The Subcommittee is recommending the following suggested amendment to APR 11:
+The MCLE Board is recommending the following suggested amendment to APR 11:

-APR 11(c)(1)(ii) at least six credits must be in ethics and professional responsibility, as defined in subsection (f)(2), with at least one credit from subsection (f)(2)(iii).
+APR 11(c)(1)(ii) at least six credits must be in ethics and professional responsibility, as defined in subsection $(f)(2){\overline{z}}$ , with at least one credit in equity, inclusion, and the mitigation of both implicit and explicit bias in the legal profession and the practice of law.

-APR 11(f)(2) Ethics and professional responsibility, defined as topics relating to:

-(i) the general subject of professional responsibility and conduct standards for lawyers, addictive behavior, and stress; and

-LLLTs, LPOs, and judges, including diversity and anti-bias with respect to the practice of law or the legal system, and:

-(iii) the risks to ethical practice associated with diagnosable mental health conditions, profession and the practice of law, including client advising.
+APR 11(f)(2) Ethics and professional responsibility, defined as topics relating to the general subject of professional responsibility and conduct standards for lawyers, LLLTs, LPOs, and judges, including diversity and antibias with respect to the practice of law or the legal system, equity, inclusion, and the mitigation of both implicit and explicit bias in the legal profession and the practice of law, and the risks to ethical practice associated with diagnosable mental health conditions, addictive behavior, and stress;

-(iii) equity, inclusion, and the mitigation of both implicit and explicit bias in the legal